Third-Party Event Guidelines

 - Access to donor lists or contacts

-- Responsibility of any nature or kind associated directly or indirectly with the event, including, but not limited to, expenses, purchases, insurance or liability coverage
+- Responsibility of any kind associated with the event, including, but not limited to: vendor or site contracts, expenses, purchases, insurance, or liability coverage

 Post Event Follow Up